 Ski trips are the highlight of the season in the region, and every Westerner looks forward to the day when they can introduce their future little rippers to the sport.
 But teaching your kids to ride can be a lofty task.
 That’s why we tapped the pros at one of the country’s most lauded ski schools—Beaver Creek—to help.
 Long regarded for its educational programs, the resort has the most terrain dedicated to beginners.
-Last winter, the Vail mountain expanded its offerings, adding a new training area with SmartTerraine (expertly-sculpted snow features that help riders hone skills like turning, speed control, and carving).
-And with its roster of kid-friendly offerings (those famed free cookies every afternoon, hot chocolate at the lifts, thousands of acres of learning terrain at the top of the mountain), it’s no surprise that the school sees thousands of young riders-in-training every year.
+In 2018, the Vail mountain expanded its offerings, adding a new training area with SmartTerraine (expertly-sculpted snow features that help riders hone skills like turning, speed control, and carving).
+And with its roster of kid-friendly offerings, it’s no surprise that the school sees thousands of young riders-in-training every year.
 But no matter where you go, Greg Willis—Beaver Creek’s senior director of skier services—provides core tips to get your youngins schussing in no time.

 Pick a Resort with Variety